How to Share the Gospel: Simple Presentation Tools

 TWO: If God were to ask you, “Why should I let you into My heaven?”
 What would you say?

 While in college, I toured with Athlete’s In Action’s track team through Central and Eastern Europe, sharing the gospel with other athletes.
-As a ministry of Campus Crusade for Christ (now CRU), we had to memorize The Four Spiritual Laws.
+As a ministry of Campus Crusade for Christ (now CRU) we had to memorize The Four Spiritual Laws, a popular gospel tract.

 Law One: God loves you and has a wonderful plan for your life.